-The assessment tables for SA1 are contained within the original document that is available separately.
-As explained earlier in this document, SA1 employed a slightly different scoring approach and this remains unaltered.
-SAs 1 and 2 are dealt with independently in the following sections of this document, but the assessment tables are contained within the Appendices as indicated.
+The assessment tables for SA1 are contained within the original Growth Options SA document that is available separately.
+The assessment of the two new subcategories of SA1 Option G outlined within section 1.3 above are contained as appendices to this report as indicated, the results of which are summarised and considered also within this report.
+SAs 2 and 3 are also dealt with independently in the following sections of this document, but any relevant appraisals are contained within the Appendices as indicated within their relevant sections.

 Conclusion matrices are included within each of the following sections to provide a useful oversight of the outcomes from the appraisal process, along with brief commentary around key headline findings.
 Total, cumulative and synergistic effects are considered for SAs 2 and 3 at Section 4.
+Given that SA3 appraises site specific options that would fall within the various SA1 growth options, an assessment of total, cumulative and synergistic effects for SA1 was not considered to be required.